wanyuenmei/di/Language.md

 Any container labeled `label{1..N}` will never be placed on the same host as `foo`.
 Note that this doesn't mean `label{1..N}` can't be placed together.

+- `machineRule`: `(labelRule "exclusive" (region "us-west-2"))`
+The target labels will be placed on a machine located in the region "us-west-2".

 ```
 // A 'webServer' and 'database' will never share a host
 (label webServer (docker apache))